 Naming a business is a lot like laying the cornerstone of a building.
-Once it's in place, the entire foundation and structure is aligned to that original stone.
+Once it's in place, the entire foundation and structure are aligned to that original stone.
 If it's off, even just a bit, the rest of the building is off, and the misalignment becomes amplified.

 So if you have that gnawing sense that choosing a name for your new business is vitally important, you're right.
 Having had extensive experience in the naming and branding business, I've witnessed the good, the bad and the really bad.
-To help you get off to a good start, read on to discover the top eight mistakes I've found that people make when it comes to choosing a name for their business:
+To help you get off to a good start, read on to discover the top eight mistakes I've found that people make when it comes to choosing a name for their business.

 Mistake #1: Getting the "committee" involved in your decision